GE Bottom Freezer Refrigerator Model #GBRC0GAXARWW

 White GE Bottom Freezer Refrigerator model gbrc0gaxarww

-I bought my GE bottom freezer refrigerator (model #gbrc0gaxarww - which now called GBSC0HBXWW) in February 2008.
-It died 38 months later in May 2011.
+I bought my GE bottom freezer refrigerator (model #gbrc0gaxarww - now called GBSC0HBXWW) in February 2008.
+It died 38 months later, in May 2011.

-I bought the bottom freezer style for an elderly person because I thought it would be easier to use for them.
+I bought the bottom freezer style for an elderly person because I thought it would be easier for them.
 Not so much.

 The freezer compartment developed a glacier because the automatic defrost failed

 .
 I quickly bought a used Amana, drove 300km, and did a swap.